 Andy moved to Los Angles and worked for Paramount Pictures.
 While there he met up with his high school sweet-heart, Helen Ferguson.
-They were married at Wee Kirk 0' Heather in Maywood.
-Less than a year later he was drafted into the Army to fight in Europe in World War 2.
+They were married on May 12, 1942, at Wee Kirk of the Heather in Glendale, California.
+Less than a year later he was drafted into the Army to fight in Europe in World War II.

-Service Time: Andy’s leadership skills were quickly recognized as he was promoted to serve as a tank destroyer commander (Company A of the 821st Tank Destroyer Bn).
+Service Time: Andy’s leadership skills were quickly recognized as he was promoted to serve as a tank destroyer commander in Company A of the 821st Tank Destroyer Battalion.
 After preparing in America and Northern England he landed on Omaha beach immediately after D-day in his Tank Destroyer and traveled through France, Belgium, Holland and into Germany.
-He was awarded the Bronze Star for rescuing his men from a burning tank and many more medals given by the citizens of France for his part in their rescue from the Nazis.
+He was awarded the Bronze Star for rescuing his men from a burning TD and many more medals given by the citizens of France for his part in their rescue from the Nazis.

 The left photo shows Andy on the Campus of Mary Hardin Baylor in Belton, Texas, as a Corporal.
 The right photo shows him at Camp Bowie, near Brownwood, Texas.

 Andy returned to the Los Angeles area in 1946 and became a student at the University of Southern California.
 While in his first year of Law School, he decided to return to his first love of teaching.
 Using his business degree he taught Business Education at Oxnard High School in 1949.
 On weekends he continued to use his cowboy skills at the local rodeo in Northern Oxnard.
 He laughingly explained that he could make more on the weekends from the prize money than he could all week from teaching.